KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Docker/README.md

 	> sudo docker build -t DOCKER_IMAGE_NAME .

-The last dot is import as it's telling Docker where to look for the Dockerfile.
+The last dot is import as it's telling Docker where to look for the Dockerfile and which folder to use as context.

+OR, if you have a custom named Dockerfile, like CustomName.Dockerfile, you can tell which file to use to build the Docker image.

+	> $ docker build -t ImageName . -f CustomName.Dockerfile

 Build your Image from docker-compose.yaml: